 As for the disadvantages, one of the most prominent centers on aesthetics.
 Whenever you hear the word bifocals, you likely think of Benjamin Franklin or an elderly person who has trouble seeing.
 To reiterate, lined bifocals have a visible line in the lens.
 When having a conversation with a family member, friend, or colleague, they will be able to see the line.
 While it may not bother some wearers of lined bifocals, it may be a deal-breaker for some of the more aesthetically-inclined wearers.

 In terms of detriments, one of the most notable is that there is peripheral lens distortion.
 This is simply due to how progressive lenses are designed.
 While it may take several weeks to get adjusted to this distortion, it can be overcome.
 Along with this, progressive lenses require extremely precise measurements.
 If you are even 0.25 millimeters off, the entire viewing lens of the lenses will be thrown off.
-In sum, you need to be extremely careful when getting fitted for progressive lenses.

 As you can see, both lined bifocals and progressive lenses have their pros and cons.
 Neither is inherently “better” than the other.
 Because of this, it is absolutely worth your time to complete your own due diligence.
 Consider the pros and cons above and make a decision where you are obtaining more benefits than costs.
 By doing this, you will be extremely satisfied with your final purchase.